 Breast cancer is the most frequently diagnosed nonskin malignancy in U.S. women and is second only to lung cancer in cancer deaths in women.[1]
 Estimates for the U.S. population in 2024 are that 310,720 women will be diagnosed with breast cancer, with 42,250 deaths from this disease, and 2,790 men will be diagnosed with breast cancer, with 530 deaths from this disease.[1]
 Breast cancer incidence in women had been gradually increasing for many years until the early 2000s, when it decreased rapidly, coincident with a drop in postmenopausal hormone therapy use.
 However, since the initial decrease between 2000 and 2005, there has been a small but steady increase in incidence, approaching incidence rates seen before that decrease.[2]

-According to data from the Surveillance, Epidemiology, and End Results (SEER) Program, breast cancer mortality declined by 42% from 1989 to 2021; however, mortality rates in Black women remain about 40% higher than in White women.[1]
+According to data from the Surveillance, Epidemiology, and End Results (SEER) Program, breast cancer mortality rates declined by 42% from 1989 to 2021.
+However, mortality rates in Black women remain about 40% higher than in White women.[1]
 Incidence rates are now similar between Black and White women.

 The major risk factor for breast cancer is advancing age.
-A 30-year-old woman has about a 1 in 200 chance of being diagnosed with breast cancer in the next 10 years, whereas a 70-year-old woman has a 1 in 25 chance.[2]
+A 30-year-old woman has about a 1 in 175 chance of being diagnosed with breast cancer in the next 10 years, whereas a 70-year-old woman has a 1 in 9 chance over the same time period.[2]

 Screening by mammography decreases breast cancer mortality by identifying cases for treatment at an earlier stage.
 However, screening also identifies more cases than would become symptomatic in a woman’s lifetime, so screening increases breast cancer incidence.
 For more information, see the Overdiagnosis section in Breast Cancer Screening.